catchorg/Catch2/docs/generators.md

 Unlike `std::uniform_int_distribution`, Catch2's generators also support
 various single-byte integral types, such as `char` or `bool`.

+#### Reproducibility

-Given the same seed, the output from the integral generators is reproducible across different platforms.
-For floating point generators, we only promise reproducibility on platforms that obey the IEEE 754 standard, and where `float` is 4 bytes and `double` is 8 bytes.
-We provide no guarantees for `long double`, as the internals of `long double` can vary wildly across different platforms.
+Given the same seed, the output from the integral generators is fully reproducible across different platforms.

+For floating point generators, the situation is much more complex.
+Generally Catch2 only promises reproducibility (or even just correctness!) on platforms that obey the IEEE-754 standard.
+Furthermore, reproducibility only applies between binaries that perform floating point math in the same way, e.g. if you compile a binary targetting the x87 FPU and another one targetting SSE2 for floating point math, their results will vary.
+Similarly, binaries compiled with compiler flags that relax the IEEE-754 adherence, e.g. `-ffast-math`, might provide different results than those compiled for strict IEEE-754 adherence.

+Finally, we provide zero guarantees on the reproducibility of generating `long double`s, as the internals of `long double` varies across different platforms.

 ## Generator interface